 Make a whiskey caramel sauce with Rattlesnake Rosie's Apple Pie corn whiskey, drizzle it on an Apple Almond Caramel Tart, and you've got a memorable treat!

-[Side note: isn’t this how most great recipe ideas come about, with an inner monologue?
+Isn’t this how most great recipe ideas come about, with an inner monologue?
 No?
-Maybe it’s just me]
+Maybe it’s just me.

 Slainté!
 L’chaim!
 Cheers!

 - Preheat oven for 400°F. Line a half-sheet baking pan with a Silpat silicone mat or parchment paper.

 - Cut puff pastry in half (if you prefer less puff part you could cut in three parts, which is what I did) and place on the baking pan.
 Chill as you prepare the filling.